The Ethics of Fall Prevention

 Dr. Kimberley Bell, DPT has created a 2-hour course to meet your license renewal requirement for 0.2 PT CEUs in Ethics and transmit best practice recommendations to Physical Therapists and Physical Therapist Assistants.

 The final live course offering has been completed.
-Join our Mailing List to receive announcements when this course is available in the future.
+Join our Mailing List to receive announcements when this course is available in the future as an online training.

 Review Ethical Questions